UPHILL TRAVEL IS CLOSED FROM 4:00pm-5:00pm

-- Obtain uphill travel pass and identifying ticket/armband at Customer Service (located in Sherburne base lodge). $15/active winter passholder; $25/non-passholder (Burke 2020.21).
+- Obtain uphill travel pass and identifying ticket/armband (required) at Guest Services (located in Sherburne base lodge). $15/active winter passholder; $25/non-passholder (Burke 2020.21).

 - No dogs allowed during operational hours.

-- Recommended: good quality snowshoes or touring skis/split boards with metal edges and brakes or restraint straps.
+- Anyone travelling uphill is required to wear snowshoes or touring skis/split boards with metal edges and brakes or restraint straps.
 During operational hours you must descend on skis or snowboard, you cannot descend on snowshoes.

 - Please use wilderness etiquette: remove all waste and leave only tracks.

-- Hike and ski in a single file line on the side of designated trail.
+- Ski in a single file line on the side of designated trail.

 For your safety

 Mountain operations take place AT ALL TIMES.
 This includes grooming, snowmaking, transportation of materials and personnel, and other activities.
 STAY AWAY FROM ALL RESORT OPERATIONS AND MACHINERY FOR YOUR SAFETY.
 ANY TRAIL WITH ACTIVE SNOWMAKING OR GROOMING OPERATIONS IN PROGRESS IS CLOSED TO ALL UPHILL OR DOWNHILL TRAVEL.

-Guests accessing the trail system through uphill travel should stay to the side of the trail, wear highly visible clothing, and choose a route which gives downhill traffic the best view of your location.
+Guests accessing the trail system through uphill travel should always stay to skiers right, single file and wear highly visible clothing.
 Be aware of sharp turns and knolls where you may not be in view of downhill traffic.

 What to know before you go

 - Your responsibility code applies at all times, please follow it.

 - Never go alone.
 It is best to hike in groups of three.
-Remember we do not have ski patrol services outside of operational hours (before 9am or after 4pm).
+Remember we do not have ski patrol services outside of resort lift service hours (before 9am or after 4pm).